Alejandro-Serna17/PiTunes/README.md

 ### Notes:
 - Since the program runs on an infinite loop, it can be killed using: `Ctrl + C`
 - If there is a device not found error, re-connect to Raspotify using another device ex.
 Phone
+- To add songs or albums, you must get the link Spotify provides when you click share.
+This link will look similar to this: `https://open.spotify.com/track/7KA4W4McWYRpgf0fWsJZWB?si=7b7946d4a5394cd0` We want the part that is between the forward slash `/` and `?`, so for the given example it would be `7KA4W4McWYRpgf0fWsJZWB`.